Comparing hundreds of machine learning classifiers and discrete choice models in predicting travel behavior: an

-The hyper-dimension of datasets includes NHTS2017, LTDS2015, and SGP2017.
-NHTS2017 refers to the national household travel survey 2017, collected by the Federal Highway Administration\footnote{Available at https://nhts.ornl.gov/}.
-It provides information about daily travel, vehicles, and individuals' and households' characteristics for all the states and specifically the major metropolitan areas in the United State.
-LTDS2015 refers to the London travel demand survey 2005, a dataset collected in London with trip histories from April 2012 to March 2015 \cite{hillel2018recreating}.
-This dataset was based on the trip diary data from the initial London travel demand survey collected by the local transit agency (Transport for London), and further augmented by adding individual- and mode-specific level-of-service variables (e.g. in-vehicle travel time, public transport fares, fuel cost, etc.) to the historical trip records.
-As such, LTDS2015 includes the information about individuals' travel mode choices, socio-demographics, and alternative specific variables.
-SGP2017 was collected in 2017 in Singapore by a stated preference survey \cite{WangShenhao2019_risk_av, shen2019built, mo2020Impacts}.
-The choice experiment in the survey followed the standard orthogonal survey design \cite{louviere2000stated}.
-Similar to LTDS2015, SGP2017 includes (stated) mode choices, socio-demographics, and alternative specific variables.
-Both NHTS2017 and LTDS2015 are publicly available, allowing future studies to work on the same datasets to improve our results.

-We chose the three datasets to cover a variety of data collection procedures, geographical locations, and local contexts.
-The NHTS2017 was collected through revealed preference surveys conducted by the US government, LTDS2015 by combining a transit agency's survey with simulation-based travel information, and SGP2017 by a standard stated preference survey.
-The three datasets span the continents of America, Europe, and Asia, thus jointly creating a geographically diverse set for experiments.
-Both LTDS2015 and SGP2017 focus on metropolitan areas, while NHTS2017 covers both metropolitan and rural areas.
-The diversity of the three datasets can enhance the generalizability of our findings, improving upon the past studies that predominantly rely on only one convenient dataset.
+The contextual variables are data sets, sample sizes, and choice categories, which can also influence the model performance besides the model choice.
+The data sets include NHTS2017, LTDS2015, and SGP2017.
+NHTS2017 refers to the national household travel survey 2017, collected by the Federal Highway Administration\footnote{Available at https://nhts.ornl.gov/}, which provides travel, vehicle, and individual information across the United States.
+LTDS2015 refers to the London travel demand survey 2015, which was collected in London with the history of trips from April 2012 to March 2015 and augmented with mode-specific level-of-service variables (e.g. in-vehicle travel time, public transport fares, fuel cost, etc.) \cite{hillel2018recreating}.
+SGP2017 was collected in 2017 in Singapore through a stated preference survey for travel mode choice \cite{WangShenhao2019_risk_av, shen2019built, mo2020Impacts}, in which the experiments followed the orthogonal survey design \cite{louviere2000stated}.
+SGP2017 contains information about travel mode choices, socio-demographics, and alternative specific variables.
+The three data sets are chosen to cover a variety of data collection procedures, geographical locations, and local contexts.
+The NHTS2017 was collected through revealed preference surveys by the US government, LTDS2015 by combining a transit agency's survey with simulation-based travel information, and SGP2017 by a standard stated preference survey.
+The three datasets cover the continents of America, Europe, and Asia, thus jointly creating a geographically diverse set.